Nubescope/react-native-facebook-keyframes/README.md

 ## Usage

 1. Create a new keyframes json file (you can find a sample [here](https://github.com/underscopeio/react-native-facebook-keyframes/blob/master/demo/KeyframesDemo/src/keyframes-logo.json))
-2. Include the library in your js file
+2. Include the library in your js file:

     ```JSX
     import KeyframesView from 'react-native-facebook-keyframes'
     ```

 3. Use the component:

     ```JSX
     <KeyframesView
       style={{ width: 100, height: 100 }}    // View styles